 The short answer

 Yorkies appear in Calgary rescues regularly.
-Best places to look: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue.
-Adoption fee: $200–$500 (every Calgary Yorkie adoption fits the under-$500 search) vs $2,500–$4,500 from a breeder.
-Skip the “teacup” label entirely — teacup Yorkies aren't a real breed, they're unethically bred underweight dogs with serious health problems.
-Avoid Kijiji “Yorkie rescue” listings — real rescues don't list there.
-Most adoptable Calgary Yorkies are 1–7 year old adults; puppies are extremely rare.
+The best places to look are Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue.
+Adoption fees run $200 to $500 (every Calgary Yorkie fits the under-$500 search) versus $2,500 to $4,500 from a breeder.
+Skip the “teacup” label entirely.
+Teacup Yorkies are not a real breed.
+They are unethically bred underweight dogs with serious health problems.
+Avoid Kijiji “Yorkie rescue” listings.
+Real rescues do not list there.
+Most adoptable Calgary Yorkies are 1 to 7 year old adults.
+Puppies are extremely rare.

 Where can I adopt a Yorkie in Calgary?

 Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue see Yorkies regularly.
 Senior-focused small-dog rescues like Happy's Place also occasionally take Yorkies.
-Browse all currently available Yorkies across 13+ Calgary rescues at LocalPetFinder's Yorkshire Terrier breed page — listings update every 2 hours.
-Yorkies get adopted within days because they're popular and small.
-The most common Calgary Yorkie surrender reasons: senior owner downsizing or passing, allergies, “puppy was a gift” mismatches, and former breeder retirements.
+Browse all currently available Yorkies across 15+ Calgary rescues at LocalPetFinder's Yorkshire Terrier breed page.
+Listings update regularly.
+Yorkies get adopted within days because they are popular and small.
+The most common Calgary Yorkie surrender reasons are senior owner downsizing or passing, allergies, “puppy was a gift” mismatches, and former breeder retirements.

 Are there Yorkie rescues in Alberta?

-Alberta does not have a major dedicated Yorkie-only rescue based locally that we can verify.
-Most Alberta Yorkie adoptions happen through general rescues (CHS, AARCS, BARCS, Pawsitive Match) rather than breed-specific channels because the local Yorkie population is too small to support a dedicated rescue.
+Alberta does not have a major dedicated Yorkie-only rescue we can verify.
+Most Alberta Yorkie adoptions happen through general rescues (CHS, AARCS, BARCS, Pawsitive Match) rather than breed-specific channels.
+The local Yorkie population is too small to support a dedicated rescue.
 Yorkshire Terrier National Rescue (US-based) and the Yorkshire Terrier Club of Canada coordinate through volunteer networks but rarely have Alberta-specific placement pipelines.
 For most Calgary Yorkie adopters, monitoring the major general rescues is the best path.

 How much does it cost to adopt a Yorkie in Calgary?